Vertical Farming, the future for food production | Enza Zaden

 Big in the East

 The latter expectation will take somewhat longer in the matter-of-fact Europe than in the East, where countries such as Taiwan, Singapore, China and Korea are already very enthusiastic about vertical farming.
 ‘In Japan and Taiwan, consumers in large cities have an urgent need for fresh vegetables that are guaranteed to be clean and safe.
 Due to the high standard of living, they are willing and able to pay a lot for this,’ explained Jasper den Besten (Lecturer at HAS University of Applied Sciences in Den Bosch and Board Member of the globally active Association for Vertical Farming).
 ‘In addition, these countries are very focused on new technology.
 It is therefore not surprising that vertical farming has taken off in these countries in particular.
-Japanese cities already have about 200 plant factories and there are about 100 in Taiwan.
-Together, this is more than in the rest of the world.’
 In North America, it is mainly investors and marketeers that find the concept interesting, and interest in Europe is somewhere in between, according to Den Besten.
 ‘For European countries, the cost price is too high for now, but the consistent quality that you can achieve in a Vertical Farm is still very interesting.
 Because, supermarkets don’t like the fluctuating product quality that is associated with conventional production methods.’

 Vertical Farming at Enza Zaden